damianavila/RISE/doc/customize.md

   numbers.
 Set to boolean `false` to turn off, [see `reveal.js`'s doc for more details](https://github.com/hakimel/reveal.js#slide-number)

+* `center` to enable or disable vertical centering of slide contents
+*
 * as well as `history`.

 ### Adding custom CSS